sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 * [Install Sourcegraph with Docker Compose on Google Cloud](../../install/docker-compose/google_cloud.md)
 * [Install Sourcegraph with Docker Compose on DigitalOcean](../../install/docker-compose/digitalocean.md)

+Once you have finished the above, come back here for directions on how to copy over the database from your old `sourcegraph/server` instance.

 ### Restore database backup to the Docker Compose instance

 #### Prepare the Postgres instance